Archaeological Field School

 Past FLC field school projects

 Our most recent field school projects have included a cultural resource management project at three Pueblo I-period sites in the Durango area; archaeological testing and historic preservation at Los Ojitos, a 19th/20th-century Hispanic village in eastern New Mexico; excavation at the Pigg Site, a Pueblo II-period site near Canyon of the Ancients; and fieldwork at the Old Fort Lewis campus near Hesperus, Colorado.

 ANTH 369: Field Training in Archaeology (6 credits).
 This course provides students with hands-on training in the fundamentals of archaeological field techniques at prehistoric and historical-period sites.
 Students may repeat this course for a maximum of 12 credits (2 times) in order to take advantage of different field opportunities.
 Class credits count towards an anthropology major and/or the completion of a certificate in cultural resources management at Fort Lewis College.

 Prerequisite: ANTH 201: Introduction to Archaeology (or the equivalent at another institution)

 Where is the field school going this year?

 Upcoming summer field classes are advertised on our website at the beginning of the spring semester (usually by February 15), and applications for the field school are due no later than April 1.
+Application forms will be made available once the field program is advertised.
 For more information about upcoming field programs, please contact Dr. Charles Riggs (firstname.lastname@example.org) or Dr. Kelly Jenks (email@example.com).